 After an injury, you may be unable to tell the severity of a sustained puncture wound or laceration.
 While a slip-and-fall accident on another person’s property can result in a significant injury, such as head trauma or spinal cord injury, most injuries aren’t as life-threatening.
 However, commonplace injuries, such as cuts and puncture wounds, can be severe in their own right and lead to more serious complications.
-For instance, you may need hospitalization if a laceration or puncture wound becomes infected.
-It’s never wise to downplay any type of cut.
+For instance, you may need hospitalization if a laceration or puncture wound infects you.
+It’s never wise to downplay any cut.

 At Hach & Rose, LLP, our New York premises liability attorneys have more than 100 years of combined experience defending the rights of accident victims.
 We have earned the respect of our peers in the legal community and recovered more than $500 million in compensation for our clients.